metabrainz/picard/docs/options.rst

 Cover art
 =========

-.. note:: You must enable "Option / Metadata / Use release relationships" for
+.. note:: You must enable option
+  ":ref:`Metadata / Use release relationships <metadata_use_release_relationships>`"
-    Picard to be able to download cover art.
+  for Picard to be able to download cover art.

 In versions of Picard prior to 1.2, you will also require the Cover Art Downloader plugin available on the `Picard Plugins`_ page